Daniel M. Gallagher: Professional affiliations

-Gallagher serves as a fellow for the Columbia Law School’s program in the Law and Economics of Capital Markets.
-He is on the advisory boards of the New Civil Liberties Alliance and the Institute for Law and Economics at the University of Pennsylvania.
-He also serves on the Board of Visitors at Catholic University of America’s Columbus School of Law.
+Gallagher serves as a fellow for Columbia Law School’s program in the Law and Economics of Capital Markets.
+He also serves on the advisory board of the Institute for Law and Economics at the University of Pennsylvania, the Board of Visitors at Catholic University of America’s Columbus School of Law, the Board of Governors for the Financial Industry Regulatory Authority, and is a member of the board of Cowboy Space Corporation.

-Gallagher previously served on the board of the National Association of Corporate Directors (NACD), a leading membership organization for corporate board directors, and previously served on Robinhood's Board of Directors before joining the company as its Chief Legal Officer.
+Gallagher previously served on the board of the National Association of Corporate Directors (NACD), and previously served on Robinhood's Board of Directors before joining the company as its Chief Legal Officer.

 He was formerly a non-executive director of the Irish Stock Exchange.

-He served on the advisory board of the Center for Corporate Governance, part of the Raj & Kamla Gupta Governance Institute in Drexel University's LeBow College of Business.
+Gallagher also served on the advisory boards of the Center for Corporate Governance, part of the Raj & Kamla Gupta Governance Institute in Drexel University's LeBow College of Business, and the New Civil Liberties Alliance.